-- "Create a Cell and Associate it with an OU or a Domain" on page 16 - "Create a Default Cell for AD Bridge" on page 16 - 1.
-Start Active Directory Users and Computers. - 2.
-In the console tree, right-click a group, and then click Properties. - 3.
+• "Create a Cell and Associate it with an OU or a Domain" on page 13

+• "Create a Default Cell for AD Bridge" on page 13

+1. Start Active Directory Users and Computers.

+- 2. In the console tree, right-click a group, and then click Properties. - 3.
 Click the AD Bridge Cell Settings tab. - 4.
-In the AD Bridge Cells section, select the check box for the cell that you want to provide the group access to. - 5.
-In the Group info for cell section, set the following: - GID: Click Suggest, or type a value in the GID box.
+In the AD Bridge Cells section, select the check box for the cell that you want to provide the group access to.